sl-sh-dev/sl-sh/README.md

 This is a shell build around a simple version of lisp for scripting.
-The prompt also follows this pattern (with the exception that you can leave out the outer parenthisis).
+The prompt also follows this pattern (with the exception that you can leave out the outer parentheses).
 It is NOT a POSIX shell and makes to attempts to be one.

+Slsh has enough job control to ctrl-z out of an app and fg back into it but it is not complete.

+It support quote and backquote (with , and ,@ expansion).

+To install you need to copy the two files from the lisp subdirectory to ~/.config/slsh (otherwise will not have any of the macros).
+The shell config file is ~/.config/slsh/slshrc , see the file slshrc.example.

+## Tasks
+- [ ] Add autocompletion hooks for custom completions.
+- [ ] Finish job control.
+- [ ] Test scripts to exercise everything.
+- [ ] Better Docs.

 ## Available forms: